People notice a sudden increase in floaters, a sudden onset of flashing lights, a curtain or veil across vision, or sudden loss of vision.

 A retinal detachment is painless.
-People usually see an increase in floating objects (floaters—objects that appear to move through a person's field of vision) or many flashes of bright light that last less than a second (photopsias) and have blurred vision.
+People usually see an increase in floating objects (floaters Eye Flashes and Floaters Eye flashes are a person's perception of bright flashes of light, flickering lights, or streaks of light that do not correspond to external sources.
+Eye floaters are specks or strings that appear... read more —objects that appear to move through a person's field of vision) or many flashes of bright light that last less than a second (photopsias) and have blurred vision.
 Peripheral vision is typically lost first, and vision loss spreads as the detachment progresses.
 The loss of vision causes grayness in the field of vision or resembles a curtain or veil falling across the line of sight.

 After applying eye drops to dilate the pupil, doctors examine the retina using an ophthalmoscope and can usually see a detachment.
 If the detachment is not visible, an ultrasound of the eye may help identify it.

-Detachments that are caused by a disease that affects the retina (such as diabetes) can be treated with a vitrectomy.
-Detachments that are caused by fluid leakage may be treated with corticosteroids or drugs that suppress the immune system (immunosuppressants such as methotrexate and azathioprine) taken by mouth or given via a surgical implant in the eye that slowly releases constant levels of a corticosteroid.
+Detachments that are caused by fluid leakage and that do not involve a retinal break may be treated with corticosteroids or drugs that suppress the immune system (immunosuppressants such as methotrexate and azathioprine) taken by mouth.
+Corticosteroids can also be given as an injected implant into the eye that slowly releases constant levels of a corticosteroid.